votingworks/arlo/README.md

   require a password by editing `/etc/postgresql/10/main/pg_hba.conf` and changing `md5` to `trust` for both the IPv4 and IPv6 local connections settings, and then restart postgres via `sudo systemctl restart postgresql`.

+### Testing

+To run the tests all the way through, use these commands:

+- `make resettestdb` (to reset the testdb)
+- `make test-server` or `make test-server-coverage`
+- `make test-client`
+- `make test-end-to-end`

+To run tests while developing, you can use these commands to make things more interactive:

+- Server tests: `pipenv run pytest` (you can add flags - e.g. `-k <pattern>` only runs tests that match the pattern)
+- Client tests: `yarn --cwd client test` (runs interactive test CLI)
+- End-to-end tests: first run `FLASK_ENV=test ./run-dev.sh` to run the server, then, in a separate shell, run `yarn --cwd client cy:open` (opens the Cypress test app for interactive test running/debugging)